AdobeDocs/cc-everywhere/src/pages/index.md

 ## Overview

 This documentation provides all the materials you need to start integrating Adobe Express components into your own applications.
-Designed to support web (and in the future, mobile) platforms, over time it will include live template generation and other modular building blocks for content-first, task-based creative tooling drawn from Express.
-As of today, this SDK has two components: __Express Editor__ and __Quick Actions__.
+Designed to support web (and in the future, mobile) platforms, over time it will include live template generation and other modular building blocks for content-first, task-based creative tooling drawn from Adobe Express.
+As of today, this SDK has two components: the __full editor__ and __quick actions__.

-### What is Adobe Express?
+### What is the full editor?

 [Adobe Express](https://www.adobe.com/express/) makes it easy to get started with thousands of beautiful templates, plus assets for social media content, logos, and more.
-Even without any design experience, Express users can create standout content from wherever they work.
+Even without any design experience, Adobe Express users can create standout content from wherever they work.

+The full editor component is embedded onto your application as an iframe.
+Users can work within this modal editor as they would in Adobe Express, and their designs can be saved back to the integrating application as images.

-### What are Quick Actions?
+### What are quick actions?

-Quick Actions are fast and free editing tools for images and videos, powered by Photoshop and Premiere.
-Developers can embed a Quick Actions (QA) editor to give end users access to these tools within their own applications.
+[Quick actions](https://www.adobe.com/express/feature/quick-actions) are fast and free editing tools for images and videos, powered by Photoshop and Premiere.
+Developers can embed the quick actions component in their own applications to give end users access to these tools.

+The quick actions component is embedded onto your application as an iframe.
+Users can work within this modal editor and once the action is completed, the modified asset can be downloaded or saved back to the integrating application.

 <DiscoverBlock width="100%" slots="heading, link, text"/>